Arthur-Milchior/anki-trigger-action-on-note/README.md

 ```
 )
 ## Warning
+### Clozes
+Currently, this add-on does not work for note type with cloze deletion.
+It should gives an error message if you try to use it on such notes.
+It may change in the future; however it's not clear to me what would be the point of this add-on since cloze numbers are arbitrary.

 ### Computer only
 This add-on can only affect cards on computers where the add-on is
 installed.
 It means that if you see cards on IOS, ankiweb,